Noonoo, the story so far

 In 1999, I had been married for seven years and lived in London and abroad, but 8x weeks before my son was born I unexpectedly found myself alone with no access to funds and nowhere to live.
-That, as they say, was my epiphany.
+I was effectively homeless and that, as they say, was my epiphany.
 I had not enjoyed my school years so going back into education at the age of 34 was a major leap of faith, but in the end, totally the right choice for me and our future.
 I had to overcome the situation I found myself in and long story short, I went to Uni.

 I worked hard and (although Ill never have the bank balance of JK Rowling who was in the same predicament at the same time!), I refused to let being a single mum, living in a council house and surviving on 12p a day (after rent, utilities and bills) define me.
 Four years later, I graduated with a First Class Honours degree in Surface Pattern Design from Swansea Institute (now University of Wales Trinity St Davids) in 2004.

 Going to Uni saved me.
 It changed my life, it picked me up, it opened doors I hadn't realised were even there and it helped me be the real me, not the me I thought I was supposed to be.
 It helped me be a better mother and it gave my son and I something to focus on other than our grotty home surroundings and predicament.
 Hands down it was responsible for my son's amazing conversation and social skills - he had so many willing young teachers!